-Once on the island, your guide will show you the grounds and lead you inside the Pedestal Museum.
-Examine the collection housed inside the museum - from the original bones of the statue to one of the first flames of her torch.
+Once on the island, your guide will show you the grounds and tell you more about what you will see inside the Pedestal and the new museum.
+You will have time on your own to examine the collection housed inside the museum - from the original bones of the statue to one of the first flames of her torch.
 Then make the climb to the top of the pedestal and enjoy unparalleled views of the NYC skyline from her feet.
-Explore the island on your own, or grab a quick bite before rejoining your guide for the trip to Ellis Island.

 As a prominent historian, our tour guide shared his in-depth knowledge with such contagious enthusiasm

-On Ellis Island, you’ll visit the Museum of Immigration, housed in the original Immigration Station, beautifully restored after decades of neglect.
-Hear the arduous and often heartbreaking stories of the millions of immigrants who once walked these halls.
+The rest of your time on Ellis Island will be free for you to visit the Museum of Immigration, which is housed in the original Immigration Station and has been beautifully restored after decades of neglect.
+Get a complimentary audio guide to hear the arduous and often heartbreaking stories of the millions of immigrants who once walked these halls.
 Explore the museum collection or search the immigrant archive and discover your own personal history.